Cryp70m4n/cTools/README.md

     - [ ] Implement Doubly LinkedLists

-# Ideas
+# Notes
-Write union for int and char * and then use function pointer, that way hashmaps would be able to store both data types
+Implemented unions in hashmaps to be able to store multiple types but it is now way harder for end-user to use hashmaps.